Ultimate Really Right Stuff Tripod Guide – 2026

 TFC Vs. TVC Tripods

-With one exception, every Series 2 and Series 3 tripod comes in two variations: TFC (Ultralight) and TVC (Versa).
-The exception is the ultra-short TVC-32G Ground Pod, which does not have a TFC version.
-Series 1 and Series 4 tripods do not offer this choice.
+With one exception, every Series 2 and Series 3 tripod is currently available in two variations: TFC (Ultralight) and TVC (Versa).
+The exception is the ultra-short TVC-32G Ground Pod, which lacks a TFC version.
+Series 1 tripods do not offer this choice.

-To understand the difference between a TFC and a TVC tripod, you need to know that in the Really Right Stuff tripod language, the apex is the tripod part where all three legs meet at the top.
+To understand the difference between a TFC and a TVC tripod, you need to know that in the Really Right Stuff tripod terminology, the apex is the part where all three legs meet at the top.
 Some might call this the top plate, but RRS refers to it as the apex.
-TFC tripods have a fixed apex, while TVC tripods use a removable Versa apex that comes with a standard flat plate with a 3/8′ 16 stud but accommodates a range of Versa accessories, such as leveling bases, video bowls, and center columns.
-Let’s talk about the pros and cons of each version:
+TFC tripods have a fixed apex, while TVC tripods use a removable Versa apex that includes a standard flat plate with a 3/8″-16 stud but also supports a variety of Versa accessories, such as leveling bases, video bowls, and center columns.
+Let’s discuss the advantages and disadvantages of each version.

 TFC Tripods – Pros and Cons

-A TFC tripod has a fixed apex.
-All legs are joined to a machined aluminum section with a removable stud for attaching your tripod head.
-On TFC tripods, this stud is reversible and removable–a feature RRS inexplicably omits from its website.
-That means you can have a 1/4″20 stud or a 3/8″16 stud on top of the tripod.
-You can also remove it entirely to leave a 1/4″20 threaded hole, which can be used with the BC-18 Microball or the BPC-16 Panning Microball.
+A TFC tripod features a fixed apex.
+All legs connect to a machined aluminum section with a removable stud for attaching your tripod head.
+On TFC tripods, this stud is reversible and removable–a feature RRS oddly does not mention on its website.
+This allows you to use either a 1/4″20 stud or a 3/8″16 stud on top of the tripod.
+You can also remove it completely to leave a 1/4″20 threaded hole, which can be used with the BC-18 Microball or the BPC-16 Panning Microball.

-All TFC tripods include a hand strap that hangs beneath the apex.
+All TFC tripods come with a hand strap that hangs below the apex.
 This strap can be used to apply downward pressure while shooting, increasing tripod stability in windy conditions.
-TFC tripods are slightly lighter than their TVC counterparts (see specifications table for exact values), and their folded diameter is smaller, making them easier to pack into a suitcase, Pelican photography case, or duffel for travel.
+TFC tripods are slightly lighter than their TVC counterparts (see specifications table for exact values), and their folded diameter is smaller, making them easier to pack into a suitcase, Pelican photography case, or duffel bag for travel.

 TVC Tripods – Pros and Cons

-A TVC has a removable Versa apex.
-The standard Versa platform with all TVC tripods includes a fixed 3/8″ 16 stud.
-Using a hex key, the standard Versa platform can be removed and replaced by a Versa leveling base or a Versa Quick Column.
-TVC tripods include a removable aluminum hook on the underside of the Versa platform.
-These tripods are slightly heavier than their TFC siblings, and the wider apex results in a wider minimum diameter and a slightly bulkier piece of kit to pack into your bag.
+A TVC tripod features a removable Versa SureGrip™ apex.
+The standard Versa platform included with all TVC tripods has a fixed 3/8″16 stud.
+Using a hex key, you can remove this platform and replace it with a Versa leveling base or a Versa Quick Column.
+TVC tripods also come with a removable aluminum hook on the underside of the Versa platform.
+These tripods are slightly heavier than their TFC counterparts, and the wider apex results in a larger minimum diameter and a somewhat bulkier kit to pack into your bag.

 Which One Is Right for You?